 The proposed transaction will be submitted to shareholders of AltC for their consideration.
-AltC intends to file a registration statement") with the SEC, which will include preliminary and definitive proxy statements to be distributed to AltC's shareholders in connection with AltC's solicitation for proxies for the vote by AltC's shareholders in connection with the proposed transaction and other matters to be described in the Registration Statement, as well as the prospectus relating to the offer of the securities to be issued to Oklo's shareholders in connection with the completion of the proposed transaction.
+AltC intends to file a registration statement on Form S-4 (the "Registration Statement") with the SEC, which will include preliminary and definitive proxy statements to be distributed to AltC's shareholders in connection with AltC's solicitation for proxies for the vote by AltC's shareholders in connection with the proposed transaction and other matters to be described in the Registration Statement, as well as the prospectus relating to the offer of the securities to be issued to Oklo's shareholders in connection with the completion of the proposed transaction.
 After the Registration Statement has been filed and declared effective, AltC will mail a definitive proxy statement/prospectus/consent solicitation statement and other relevant documents to its shareholders as of the record date established for voting on the proposed transaction.
-AltC's shareholders and other interested persons are advised to read, once available, the preliminary proxy statement/prospectus/consent solicitation statement, in connection with AltC's solicitation of proxies for its special meeting of shareholders to be held to approve, among other things, the proposed transaction, as well as other documents filed with the SEC by AltC in connection with the proposed transaction, as these documents will contain important information about AltC, Oklo and the proposed transaction.
-Shareholders may obtain a copy of the preliminary or definitive proxy statement/prospectus/consent solicitation statement, once available, as well as other documents filed by AltC with the SEC, without charge, at the SEC's website located at www.sec.gov or by directing a written request to AltC Acquisition Corp., 640 Fifth Avenue, 12th Floor, New York, NY 10019.
+AltC's shareholders and other interested persons are advised to read, once available, the definitive proxy statement/prospectus/consent solicitation statement and any amendments thereto and, once available, the definitive proxy statement/prospectus/consent solicitation statement, in connection with AltC's solicitation of proxies for its special meeting of shareholders to be held to approve, among other things, the proposed transaction, as well as other documents filed with the SEC by AltC in connection with the proposed transaction, as the proposed transaction, as well as other documents filed by AltC with the SEC, without charge, at the SEC's website located at www.sec.gov or by directing a written request to AltC Acquisition Corp., 640 Fifth Avenue, 12th Floor, New York, NY 10019.